15 Countries with No Income Taxes

 It’s also one of the easier tax-free countries to become a citizen in.

-Although you’ll need to invest several million dollars to become a citizen or permanent resident, the process itself is fairly straightforward since it’s a popular country for citizenship by investment.
+Although you’ll need to spend several million dollars to prove your wealth in order to become a resident, the residency process itself is fairly straightforward since it’s a popular destination for wealthy expats.

 If you’re thinking of moving there, check out our ultimate guide to getting residency and citizenship in Monaco.